open-pioneer/trails-build-tools/packages/build-package/README.md

 # @open-pioneer/build-package

-Implements partial compilation for open pioneer trails packages.
+Implements partial compilation for Open Pioneer Trails packages.
 Compiled packages can be uploaded to the npm package registry.

 ## License